Xcating/ghtr-diy-json-helper/README.md

 If you encounter any issues or have suggestions for improvements:

-1. Navigate to the [Issues](https://github.com/your-username/ghtr-diy-json-helper/issues) section of the repository.
+1. Navigate to the [Issues](https://github.com/Xcating/ghtr-diy-json-helper/issues) section of the repository.
 2. Click **New Issue**.
 3. Provide a descriptive title and detailed description, including steps to reproduce the issue if applicable.
 4. Submit the issue.

-### Code of Conduct

-Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this project.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+No licence for this item

 ## Acknowledgements